According to the Bible there are certain characteristics of a foolish person, here are 7 ways you can raise a foolish child according to scripture:

 4. Not teaching them to manage their emotions

-You don’t always have to make your children feel better.
+You Don’t Always Gave to Make Your Children Feel Better.
 If they are losing it and having a tantrum every time you say no, don’t let their moods affect the whole house.

 In Making Your Children Mind Without Losing Yours, the author suggests letting them throw a tantrum.
 In their room with the door closed.
 Funnily enough, the tantrum doesn’t last as long this way.